Junior M.A.F.I.A.: Post Conspiracy

-After the death of the Notorious B.I.G. in 1997, the crew became defunct.
+After the death of the Notorious B.I.G. on March 9th, 1997, the group disbanded.
 In an interview with the Notorious B.I.G., which was conducted in 1995 but appeared in a 2003 issue of XXL Magazine, he claimed he was planning to retire from rap music in 2000 to manage the careers of Junior M.A.F.I.A.
 In 2005, three of the previous seven members of the group, Lil' Cease, Klept and Larceny (now known as Banger), released an album, Riot Musik, under the Junior M.A.F.I.A. name.
 The album did not match their previous success, only making it to No. 61 on the Billboard R&B/Hip-Hop albums chart and No. 50 on the Top Independent albums chart.

 Lil' Kim released four albums as a solo artist.
 The M.A.F.I.A. were referenced on her debut album, Hard Core, on the song "M.A.F.I.A.
 Land" and featured on "Fuck You".
 Kim collaborated with Lil' Cease on her single "Crush On You (Remix)" and on the track "Big Momma Thang", from her debut album, also featuring Jay-Z. Lil' Cease's solo effort The Wonderful World of Cease A Leo was released in 1999 peaked at No. 26 on the Billboard 200.
 The lead single, "Play Around", featured Bristal, Lil' Kim and Puff Daddy and peaked at No. 9 on the Billboard Hot Rap Singles chart.
 Some of the members of the group went on to other professions.
 Such as MC Klepto (real name Terrence Harding) is now a New York City real estate broker first working for Shark Tank celebrity investor Barbara Corcoran company Corcoran Group.

 In August of 2023 founding member Chico Del Vec died.